 As one of U.S. News and World Report's Best Hospitals and a winner of the Women's Choice award, UAB is a national leader in patient care, research, and training.
 Medical professionals from around the nation look to us to be in the vanguard of medicine, and we deliver on that expectation.
 Patients look to us for hope when in medical distress, and our nurses and medical staff exceed expectations in providing the highest quality of care, always with the patients and their families in mind.

-UAB Medicine offers three unique fellowship opportunities: Hospital Operations, Ambulatory/Academic Operations, and Healthcare Finance.
+UAB Medicine offers four unique fellowship opportunities: Hospital Operations, Academic Medicine/Ambulatory Operations, Healthcare Finance, and Clinical Practice Transformation.
 From the beginning of each two-year fellowship, the fellow is incorporated into the executive team, respective to their focus area.
 Each fellowship offers a comprehensive, multidisciplinary experience which consists of rotations and a diverse set of projects.

 Under the guidance of an executive sponsor, preceptor, and a council of mentors, this two-year experience is tailored to meet each fellows’ needs and interests, while developing them to be a well-versed healthcare leader.
 Our goal is to foster critical thinking, process improvement, emotional intelligence, communication skills, strategic thinking, and other competencies to develop and build upon the fellows’ existing foundation which will support them throughout their healthcare administration careers.